MyPlate on Alexa

 Once you have enabled MyPlate on Alexa on your Alexa device or on the free Alexa smartphone app, Alexa will ask for your age or your child's date of birth if he or she is under 2 years old.
 Alexa will now provide you with age-specific information.

 After that, you can access MyPlate information by saying one of the following:

 “Alexa, open MyPlate.”

 “Alexa, ask MyPlate for a tip.”

-MyPlate on Alexa provides food and nutrition tips on what and how to feed babies and toddlers.
-Here are some examples of what you can hear depending on the age of your young child:
+MyPlate on Alexa provides food and nutrition tips based on the Dietary Guidelines for Americans.
+Here are some examples of what you can hear depending on your age or the age of your young child: